JustinSmethers/justinsmethers/README.md

 **Analytics Data Engineer**

-Proficient in **SQL, dbt, and Python**.
+Proficient in **Python, SQL, and dbt**.
 Actively exploring new languages and tooling.

 ---